HimaniMahajan27/ForecastIQ/README.md

 > If we had more time, here's what's coming:

+- 🎙️ Wire `VoiceButton` to the Web Speech API for hands-free scenario questions
 - 📊 Visual side-by-side scenario comparison charts
 - 📅 Monthly + hourly data frequency support
-- 👤 User accounts with saved forecast history
+- 👤 Saved forecast history across sessions
-- 📧 Real-time anomaly email/Slack alerts
+- 📧 Real-time anomaly email / Slack alerts
+- 📁 Excel (`.xlsx`) and JSON file upload support
-- 🌍 Multi-dataset comparison across regions
+- 🌍 Multi-dataset comparison across regions or products
+- 📥 `/api/forecast/export` endpoint to download results as CSV

+---

+## 📄 License

+Apache License 2.0

+All commits are DCO signed-off (`git commit -s`) as required by the NatWest Code for Purpose Hackathon submission guidelines.
+This project is submitted in a personal capacity and is not official company work.

 ---